25 Simple Ways To Teach Time Management For Kids

 23. Include free time in schedules

 It is essential to include free time in the schedule.
-It will help your child understand that apart from achieving and completing tasks, a work-free period allows them to relax.
+Help your child understand that apart from achieving and completing tasks, a work-free period allows them to relax.
 You can let them play, watch a movie, or do anything they like.

 24. Coach, don’t manage